PYTHON

 Handling JSON Data

-Dictionaries are ideal for handling JSON data since JSON objects map directly to Python dictionaries.
+Dictionaries are ideal for handling JSON data since JSON objects map directly to dictionaries.

 import json